Detailed Guide on Security Testing

 Posture Assessment

-Another type of software, mobile app, or web application security testing, Posture assessment, evaluates an organization's security posture by analyzing its security controls, policies, and practices.
-It provides a holistic view of the organization's security readiness and identifies potential vulnerabilities.
+Another security testing of software, mobile application, or web application, Posture testing, tries to test the security posture of an organization by analyzing its security controls, policies, and practices.
+It provides an overall picture of the security readiness of the organization and points out potential weaknesses.

 Posture assessment includes: